Small Faded Genes Logo

 BURCH/DRAYSON: Charles Drayson BURCH was the Uncle of Arthur Thomas BURCH.
 Charles Drayson BURCH and William Charles DRAYSON were first cousins.
 [All listed at Woodnesborough].

-CASTLE Etc: The following are all descendants of Ingram CASTLE who was born c.1575 in Capel-le-Ferne nr Folkestone: A.J.
-DIXON (St Margarets) – L.A.
+CASTLE: The following are all descendants of Henry CASTLE and his wife Susan COLLIER who were married in 1752 at Guston, near Dover. - L.A.
 CAREY - W.J.N.
 HOGBIN - E.A.
 SHARP - E.S.H.
-SHARP – F.S.G.
-SHARP – W.T.
-SHARP (all Dover) P.J.
-GULVIN (London) – (click here for their common ancestry) - If you know of any others I would be delighted to hear about them so that they may be added to the list..
+SHARP - F.S.G.
+SHARP - W.T.
+SHARP (all Dover) - P.J.
+GULVIN (London) – (click here for their common ancestry)

 CLAYSON/PEGDEN: William Isaac CLAYSON on the Newington memorial, Douglas Frank CLAYSON, William PEGDEN, Austin PEGDEN and Sidney PEGDEN on the Elham memorial, were all descendants of Mark CLAYSON, born 1752, and his wife Sarah (nee NORRIS). (click here for their common ancestry)